 The First Light: Megastructures of the First Providence

 The First Providence was the zenith from which all later Providences could only descend.
-Two megastructures defined its greatness: the Aetherion Obelisk, a power source of incomprehensible scale, and the Stellar Harmony Grid, a galaxy-spanning energy network linking over a hundred thousand stars.
+Two megastructures defined its greatness above all others: the @Aetherion Obelisk, a power source of incomprehensible scale, and the Stellar Harmony Grid, a galaxy-spanning energy network linking over a hundred thousand stars.
 One was the heart.
 The other the circulatory system.
 When the heart failed, the body died.

-Its function was singular: harvest the black hole's rotational energy through quantum-crystalline arrays, producing over ten to the thirty-two watts—enough to supply the entire First Providence.
+Its function was singular: harvest the black hole's rotational energy through quantum-crystalline arrays, producing over 1E32 watts of aggregate power—enough to supply much of the entire First Providence.
 But it was also a psionic amplifier of unparalleled potency.
 The resonance grid, powered by the singularity, synchronized neural frequencies across thousands of light-years, enabling gestalt consciousness and telepathic communication.
-The Edict of Oneness, a regular ritual, linked billions of @Altaran psions into a temporary hive mind that reinforced social cohesion and shared knowledge across the stars.
+The Blessing of Oneness, a regular ritual, linked billions of @Altaran psions into a temporary hive mind that reinforced social cohesion and shared knowledge across the stars.

 The Stellar Harmony Grid